 Wardrobes are big; even if you opt for a smaller closet, they still take up space and look bulky.
 The good news is that there are far better options for a small bedroom.

 One of my favourites is an open wardrobe rail.
-You can opt for rails that stand on the floor but to maximise your space make or buy ones that hang on the wall.
-That way you can have some closed storage under.
+You can opt for rails that stand on the floor but to maximise your space make or buy ones that hang on the wall or hang from the ceiling.
+This will also allow you to have some closed storage under, without taking up more space.
 I made one for my bedroom so if you want to DIY yours, you can check out my DIY open wardrobe tutorial.

-Alternatively if you prefer the closed look, you can put up some shelving and rails on the wall (IKEA have so many options for every budget and space) and finish it with a beautiful linen curtain.
+If the open look isn’t for you, you can put up some shelving and rails on the wall (IKEA have so many options for every budget and space) and finish it with a beautiful linen curtain.
 This looks far less bulky than free-standing wardrobes but you still have a closed wardrobe.

-Built in wardrobes can also work really well in a small bedroom when you need to maximise storage.
-The one trick to use here is to paint the wardrobes the same colour as the walls which will make the room look bigger.
-But if you’re stuck with free standing wardrobes that you can’t replace, try painting them the same colour as the walls – they’ll immediately look less bulky and will give you feeling of more space.
+Built in wardrobes can also work really well in a small bedroom when you need to maximise storage — try painting the wardrobes in the same colour as the walls which will make the room look bigger.
+But if you’re stuck with free standing wardrobes that you can’t replace, you can use the same design trick — paint them the same colour as the walls and they’ll immediately look less bulky and will give the illusion of more space.

 go for wall lights

 Ditch the bedside lamps and floor lights and go for wall lights.
 Swing wall lights are even better as they can so easily be used to light up more than one area as needed.
-Otherwise wall lights or lights hanging from the ceiling will save space and add a design feature.
+Otherwise wall lights and pendant lights will save space and add a design feature.

 opt for neutral paint colours

 If you’re into Scandi interiors like me you’ll naturally opt for neutral decor.
-By neutral decor I don’t mean just white, grey and beige which all work great but if you like a bit of colour there are lots of neutral colours for a bedroom that aren’t white.
-And contrary to popular belief, dark neutrals aren’t off the menu either.
-Dark colours can make a small bedroom look bigger because they blur the edges of the room.
+By neutral paint colours I don’t mean just white, grey and beige which all work great but if you like a bit of colour there are lots of pale neutral colours for a bedroom that aren’t white.
+And contrary to popular belief, dark neutrals aren’t off the menu either but they’re particularly suited to small bedrooms with little or no natural light as they can make the room appear bigger.

 go big with less

 This is true for any small room and bedrooms are no exception.
-Opt for bigger pieces but fewer.
+Opt for bigger pieces furniture but fewer.
 In a small room we might think that smaller furniture is better but thats not the case.
 More often than not, it’s better to have a few big pieces rather than lots of little pieces.
 It’s not just furniture but it also works for decor in a small bedroom.
-For example: if you’re going for wallpaper, choose a big print as a small prints can end up looking busy or go oversized with a pendant light.
-Choose a large rug that is a few inches short of being wall to wall.
+For example: go for an oversized pendant light or choose a rug that is a few inches short of being wall to wall.

 go high with curtains

 Hang your curtains as close to the ceiling as possible even if your windows are lower down.
 And of course the curtains should go all the way down to touching the floor.
 This gives the illusion of height which makes a small room feel bigger.
+Similarly, if you have a smallish window or two, hang curtains across the entire width of that wall.
 And while we’re talking curtains, it’s worth mentioning that a plain, solid coloured curtain will work much better than a patterned curtain in a small room.
 I especially love lighter, more sheer fabrics like linen curtains (affiliate link) for small rooms.

 go high with storage too